hmcts/fpl-ccd-configuration/service/README.md

 Two notes:
 * When using env variables '.', '-' are replaced with '_', i.e. `idam.s2s-auth.url` is configured as ENV var: IDAM_S2S_AUTH_URL
-* Secrets are stores in Azure Key vault in appropriate FPL vault. Ąs mentioned above name of the secrets to property name can be found in [this file](src/main/resources/bootstrap.yaml)
+* Secrets are stores in Azure Key vault in appropriate FPL vault.
+As mentioned above name of the secrets to property name can be found in [this file](src/main/resources/bootstrap.yaml)

 ## Application Mappings